 Our members work collaboratively to build better markets for Vermont food products.
 Just as important as the market we offer today, our members are also building a better future for Vermont products.
 They may try out a new ingredient that could become a menu staple, build diners’ appreciation for Vermont food products that they then purchase for their own kitchens, or make agreements to grow hard-to-find ingredients in the next season.
 Every year, VFN undertakes grant-funded projects to address barriers around particular Vermont foods entering a restaurant market.
 In 2017 and 2018, for example, we received funding to develop markets for Vermont wine, highlight Lake Champlain fish, and continue to promote agricultural and culinary tourism.

 Our positive impact is growing.
-Over twenty-one years, VFN has learned a lot about local food and we are constantly experimenting with new projects as the local food system evolves.
+Over twenty-five years, VFN has learned a lot about local food and we are constantly experimenting with new projects as the local food system evolves.
 In 2017, after three years of pilot programs, we partnered with Lake Champlain International to host a series of fishing trips that engaged farmers and chefs in conversation about water quality and the future of the lake as a source of local food.
 Over this same summer we started a small pilot project engaging chefs in advising volunteer-led community and senior meal sites, which can grow to become its own full-scale project.
 At the end of 2017, we are completing major upgrades to DigInVT.
 This collaborative marketing tool is unique in the nation for the extent of the information-sharing across organizations that makes it a success - we intend for it to eventually help all local food-focused Vermont nonprofits.
 VFN continues to learn and innovate as an organization with a strong entrepreneurial spirit.